About the course

 Each module includes a period of preparatory study and one week of face-to-face teaching in Oxford, which is then followed by a period for assignment work.
 The modules can be studied in any order and each module normally takes place once a year giving you the opportunity to individualise your patterns of study.

 The taught weeks include group work, discussions, guest lectures, and interaction and feedback with tutors and lecturers.
 The practical work develops your knowledge and understanding of the subjects covered.
-This includes an exceptional opportunity for an introduction to leading-edge modern surgical technology, such as supervised access to surgical simulators and robots as part of the 'Surgical Technology and Robotics' module.
+This includes an exceptional opportunity for an introduction to leading-edge modern surgical technology, such as supervised access to surgical simulators and robots as part of the Healthcare Innovation and Technology module.

 A virtual learning environment (VLE) provides support between modules.
 Assignments are submitted online and thus can be completed from anywhere in the world.

-This flexible programme is delivered jointly by the Nuffield Department of Surgical Sciences and the Department for Continuing Education’s Continuing Professional Development Centre.
+This flexible programme is delivered jointly by the Nuffield Department of Surgical Sciences and the Department for Continuing Education.

 Most students commencing this part-time programme are already in full-time employment.
 The MSc aims to prepare you for your future working life and to equip you for:

-- managing surgical units and leading surgical teams
+- managing surgical/healthcare units and leading surgical/healthcare teams

 - undertaking surgical and clinical research